- Negotiation

 -

-If you feel that the compensation and benefits package that the company has offered isn’t high enough for someone of your skills, education, and experience, you can always choose to negotiate for a higher salary.
+If you believe the offered compensation and benefits package do not reflect your skills, education, and experience, you have every right to negotiate for a better salary.

 -